Haroon Rashid Aswat: Early life

-Haroon Rashid Aswat, a British Gujarati Muslim, was born in the UK in 1979 (some sources quote dates as early as 1974), to a South Asian family, and was raised in Dewsbury, West Yorkshire.
-Upon leaving school, he moved to Wood Green, London.
+Haroon Rashid Aswat was born in Yorkshire on 22 September 1974, to a Muslim family with roots in Gujarat, India, and raised in Dewsbury, West Yorkshire.

 Activities

-From 1995 he became associated with Abu Hamza al-Masri and the Finsbury Park Mosque.
-There, he helped to organise 200 British-based men of Pakistani origin to engage in terrorism in Jammu and Kashmir.
+From 1995, he became associated with Abu Hamza al-Masri and the Finsbury Park Mosque.
+There, he helped to organise 200 UK-based men of Pakistani origin to engage in terrorism in Jammu and Kashmir.
 The group later deployed to Bosnia to join Abdelkader Mokhtari's new battalion Harkat ul-Ansar, based in Zenica.

-In 1999 together with Abu Hamza and American-born convert James Ujaama, the three attempted to buy land in Oregon, United States to build a training camp for young Muslims.
-During this period Aswat lived in Seattle, Washington for over a month, and it is alleged that he was an MI6 informant.
+In 1999, Aswat, Abu Hamza, Oussama Kassir and American-born convert James Ujaama, attempted to establish a jihad training camp for young Muslims, at the Dog Cry Ranch in Bly, Oregon, United States.
+During this period, Aswat lived in Seattle, Washington for over a month.

 After the project failed, he began a period of travel around the world.
-By 2002 he was at a religious school in Lahore, hosted by Mohammed al-Ghabra.
+By 2002, he was at a religious school in Lahore, hosted by Mohammed al-Ghabra.
 In November 2004 he met in Pakistan with the ringleader of the London 7/7 attack, Mohammad Sidique Khan, and accomplice Shehzad Tanweer.

-By late 2004/early 2005 Aswat was resident in South Africa.
+By late 2004 and early 2005, Aswat was resident in South Africa.
 US authorities tried to extradite him with regards the Oregon camp project, but as he was a British Citizen who had committed no crimes in South Africa, the South African authorities refused the extradition request.
 After the London 7/7 bombings, local South African newspapers reported that Aswat had been living a quiet life there for at least five months.
 Neighbors and co-workers described Aswat as "a family man" and said that he showed no apparent interest in radical Islamic politics.

-In late June 2005 he arrived in the UK, through the Port of Felixstowe.
+In late June 2005, he arrived in the UK, through the Port of Felixstowe.
 He then left again via Heathrow Airport on 7 July 2005 for India, hours before the July 2005 London bombings.